jakobib/ieko/database/introduction.md

   [knowledge organization system](http://www.isko.org/cyclo/kos).

-* A **database management system** is a computer program to facilitate and control the creation and modification of structured sets of data.
+* A **database management system** is a computer program to facilitate and control the creation, storage, and modification of structured sets of data.
   This includes the definition of data models, the collection of data conforming to these data models and access to the data in secure and performant manner.
+  Examples of database management systems include relational databases and file systems.

 * A **database service** or database application is an information system that provides services around a managed set of data, for instance a library